8ctopus/paypal-sandbox/README.md

 I did my best to make easy to get started experimenting with the PayPal REST API.
 If something is not clear or can be improved, your contribution is welcome!

+_NOTE_: If you're just starting to use PayPal think twice, as I have found that their apis are unstable, bugs are introduced all the time in production and despite contacting Merchant Technical Support the issues take forever to get fixed.
+Save yourself the hassle and use a more reliable payment provider.

 ## features

 - create orders (one-time payments)